juanmjacobs/il2cpp-modder/README.md

 - pathMemoryHack:
   - Description: Saves the reference to the `this` and the property paths you'd like to hack in the [HookedData](#hooked-data) struct.
 Useful for memory hacks!
   - args: An array of paths to memory hack!
+Values can be set automatically or via the mod console.
+Example:
   ```
     paths: [{
       name: "Player speed",
       path: "MyPhysics.Speed",
-      //automatic: " 90" TODO: while(true) player.MyPhysics.speed = 90;
+      value: "90" //optional: if `value` is set, the mod will constantly write it to the path.
+If it is not set, a console prompt will allow you to supply a value manually.
     }]
   ```